thefalc/instabread-codelab-sample/README.md

 }
 ```

-The fetch call passes the tokenized data to the server endpoint `api/sign-up`.
+The fetch call passes the tokenized data to the server endpoint **api/sign-up**.

 Navigate to the [**pages/api/sign-up.js**](/baseline/pages/api/sign-up.js) file and inspect the **handler**.
 This code receives the data and stores the **skyflow_id** and tokenized data to a user session variable.

 > **Note:**
 > In a real app, you would likely store the **skyflow_id** and tokens in your app database and downstream services to reference and use later.
-For simplicity of this lab, you’ll rely on session memory to play this role.
+For simplicity of this lab, you'll rely on session memory to play this role.

 Try testing the sign up form again, making sure to complete all fields.
 This time, the shopper record saves to the vault, and a new page displays, explaining the Instabread experience.